Here's how to volunteer for a Covid-19 vaccine trial - KESQ

 If you want to be one of the first to receive an experimental vaccine for Covid-19, now’s your chance.

-Wednesday, a new website — coronaviruspreventionnetwork.org — went live allowing people in the United States to register to take part in clinical trials for vaccines.
+Wednesday, a new website — coronaviruspreventionnetwork.org — went live allowing people in the United States to register to take part in clinical trials for vaccines and monoclonal antibody therapies.

 The website will handle registration for the four large vaccine studies that are expected to start this summer and fall, and any others that follow.